 The Law is inexhaustible.
-Man's recognition of the law has its limitations, and these limitations establish his shape, and the shape of every object in nature.
+Man's recognition of the Law has its limitations, and these limitations establish his shape, and the shape of every object in nature.

-But though we see in man's present shape, and in the power or lack of power he manifests, the limitation of his intelligence, yet there is no valid reason why there should ever be a limit to his intelligence, or his recognition of the Law.
-The Law being limitless, his power to recognize it is also limitless.
-And as every fresh recognition of its power releases him more and more from the deadness called gravitation, and puts him more and more under the influence of the Law of Attraction, which is not towards the earth, but away from it, I say the time is coming when he shall float in the air; and that too without any foreign appliances, and without any effort beyond the simple recognition of the Law of Attraction.
+But though we see in man's present shape, and in the power or lack of power manifested by him, the limitations of his intelligence, yet there is no valid reason why there should ever be a limit to his intelligence, or his recognition of the Law.
+The Law being limitless, his power to recognise it is also limitless.
+And as every fresh recognition of its power releases him more and more from the deadness called gravitation, and puts him more and more under the influence of the Law of Attraction, which is not towards the earth, but away from it, I say the time is coming when he will float in the air; and that, too, without any foreign appliances, and without any effort beyond the simple recognition of the Law of Attraction.
 In other words, he will float in the air because he wants to.

 It is impossible to form anything like an adequate idea of the power of the Law of Attraction.
-Every form of organization depends upon it.
-Every organized form, according to its needs, recognizes the power of the Law, and becomes just what it recognizes; or shows forth in its external self that which it perceives to be good.
+Every form of organisation depends upon it.
+Every organised form, according to its needs, recognises the power of the Law, and becomes just what it recognises; or shows forth in its external self that which it perceives to be good.

-Recognition is the externalizing power; and it is something that grows.
-The Law does not grow; but the recognition of the power of the Law grows constantly in the mind of the untrammelled thinker; and this is why life is a progression and not a creation.
+Recognition is the externalising power; and it is something that grows.
+The Law does not grow; but the recognition of the power of the Law grows constantly in the mind of the untrammelled thinker; and this is why life is a progression, and not a creation.